jutunen/Paydown.js/doc/README.md

 - calculation start and end date interests are always included to the calculation completely
 - payment day interest is calculated from the capital before the payment
 - interest of the rate change day is calculated with the new rate

+### Negative interest calculation

+If payment method is equal reduction, the negative interest shall be compensated by subtracting the interest from the installment.

+If payment method is equal installment, the negative interest shall be compensated by adding the interest to the reduction.

 ### "Interests only" recurring payments